 In previous versions of Visual Studio, the work item experience was centered around queries, which need to be created and managed to find the right work items.
 In Visual Studio 2019, we have removed queries and added a new view for work items centered at the developer.
 This allows the developer to quickly find the work they need and associate them to their pending changes.
 Removing the need for queries.

 Visual Studio IntelliCode is a set of AI-assisted capabilities that aims to improve developer productivity with features like contextual IntelliSense, code formatting and style rule inference.
 During SpringOne 2018, we announced that we will bring those productivity boosters to Java developers and now we’re happy to introduce AI-assisted IntelliSense to Java with IntelliCode Extension for VS Code.

 Over the last few updates to Visual Studio 2017, we’ve been hard at work adding new features to boost your productivity while you’re writing code.
-Many of these are the result of your direct feedback coming from the UserVoice requests,
+Many of these are the result of your direct feedback coming from the UserVoice requests, Developer Community tickets,

 Today we are releasing Visual Studio 2017 version 15.8.
 In this version we have focused on productivity, performance and bug fixes.
 There are many new features you‘ll find useful, but in this post, I’ll underscore the highlights you may be most interested in.

 Visual Studio 2017 is our best IDE yet.
 To help you write great code, it’s packed with new Refactorings and Quick Actions, and offers unit testing, debugging, navigation, and code style improvements.
 It loads solutions faster than ever, and ships with C# 7.3 and the MSVC compiler toolset that conforms to the latest C++ standards.